 - How humans shape, affect, and are affected by their natural environments

 - Assessment of environmental issues, policies, and responses

 Environmental Studies Minor

-- Interdisciplinary minor includes core courses from each of the three majors plus flexible elective options
+- This interdisciplinary minor includes core courses from each of the three majors plus flexible elective options.

 - Minor in Environmental Engineering

 - Minor in Landscape Architecture